About me

 My Therapeutic Approach

-As a Licensed Counselling Therapist (Candidate) in Nova Scotia, I bring my Indigenous and Autistic identity into my work through a Two-Eyed Seeing approach — blending the strengths of Western psychology with Indigenous traditional knowledge.
+As a Licensed Counselling Therapist (Candidate) in Nova Scotia, I bring both my Indigenous and Autistic identity into my work through a Two-Eyed Seeing approach — blending the strengths of Western psychology with Indigenous traditional knowledge, symbolism, and story.

-I also support individuals from all walks of life who may be dealing with:
+Beyond neurodiversity, I support individuals from all walks of life who may be navigating:

 -